-- The Computing Coordinator and leadership team support staff to deliver a high quality computing education. - Computational thinking the ability to solve problems in a creative, logical and collaborative way is developed through repeated programming opportunities and opportunities to build understanding and apply the concepts of computer science. - Pupils become responsible, competent, confident and creative users of information and communication technology. - Pupils have a growing awareness of how technology is used in the world around them and of the benefits that it provides.
-They are supported to evaluate and use information technology, including new or unfamiliar technologies. - Opportunities for communication and collaboration develop understanding of the purposes for using technology and these are used to bring together home and school learning experiences. - Technology is used imaginatively to engage all learners and widen their learning opportunities, - Pupils have access to a variety of devices and resources and are encouraged to reflect on the choices they make to use them. - We expect our pupils to: - Develop computing skills, knowledge and understanding - Develop an understanding of the wider applications of computer systems and communication technology in society - Develop independent and logical thinking through reasoning, decision making and problem solving - Develop imagination and creativity - Work independently and collaboratively
+- The Computing Coordinator (Rhian Goddard) and leadership team support staff to deliver a high-quality computing education. - Computational thinking the ability to solve problems in a creative, logical and collaborative way is developed through repeated opportunities for programming and for building understanding of and applying the concepts of computer science. - Pupils become responsible, competent, confident and creative users of information and communication technology. - Pupils have a growing awareness of how technology is used in the world around them and of the benefits that it provides.
+They are supported to evaluate and use information technology, including new or unfamiliar technologies. - Opportunities for communication and collaboration develop understanding of the purposes of technology and these are used to bring together home and school learning experiences. - Technology is used imaginatively to engage all learners and widen their learning opportunities. - Pupils have access to a variety of devices and resources and are encouraged to reflect on the choices they make to use them. - We expect our pupils to: - Develop computing skills, knowledge and understanding - Develop an understanding of the wider applications of computer systems and communication technology in society - Develop independent and logical thinking through reasoning, decision making and problem solving